 Allergy Fat Bombs

-- Small muffin tin liners or a silicon mold
+- Mini muffin tin liners or silicone mold

 - Combine everything except the honey and pollen in a small bowl.
 Microwave in 30-second intervals until just melted.
 The cocoa butter might take longer than the other ingredients, in which case just whisk the mixture until it fully melts.